IT ALL BEGAN OVER 100 YEARS AGO

 The Auckland City Council originally planned to demolish the complex but relented following a public campaign.
 It was converted into a market and retail complex, and alterations were made for this purpose in 1983 and 1990.
 The complex has been awarded a Category I Historic Places classification under the Historic Places Act 1993.

-The newly refurbished buildings and precinct have been transformed into an Urban Village, an upmarket office and retail precinct in a stylish heritage setting, with offerings which range from lifestyle, gifts, souvenirs and beauty stores to cafes, delicatessens, restaurants, and bars.
-A 5 Star hotel complex adjoins the retail precinct and makes up part of The Village.
+The newly refurbished buildings and precinct have been transformed into an Urban Market, an upmarket office and retail precinct in a stylish heritage setting, with offerings which range from lifestyle, gifts, souvenirs and beauty stores to cafes, delicatessens, restaurants, and bars.
+A 5 Star hotel complex adjoins the retail precinct and makes up part of The Market.

 We suggest you grab a coffee and browse the stores as you explore the historic buildings in this precinct before settling down to a drink in one of the popular bars.